keif/keif.github.io/src/data/blog/2025-09-12-headless-youtube-playlist-generator.md

         # Process batch results...
 ```

 This approach reduced video detail fetching from potentially hundreds of API calls to just a few batched requests.
+Yes, this took a few days of me burning through 10,000 units and waiting until I created a dummy data set to test against.

 ### Caching Strategy